CF4x99/Apparition/README.md

     </summary>

     - Whole Apparition menu structure has been remade
-    - Due to hitting the function size bytecode limit for runMenuIndex, I chose to populate most sub menus by jumping to separate functions(to reduce the size of runMenuIndex)
+    - Due to hitting the function size bytecode limit, I chose to populate most sub menus by jumping to separate functions
-    - Apparition can now be compiled on Infinity Loader(IL doesn't support '===' and '!==' which has been removed from AI spawners)
+    - Apparition can now be compiled on Infinity Loader(Infinity Loader doesn't support '===' and '!==' which has been removed from AI spawners)

     - Added: Entity count display at the bottom left of the screen
     - Added: Menu customization option to disable the entity count display